-Pothos plants (Epipremnum Aureum) is a hardy, fast growing indoor vining plant that makes a great choice in a hanging basket, on a pedestal or trailing about a room.
+Pothos plants (Epipremnum Aureum), also known as Devil’s ivy, is a hardy, fast-growing indoor vining plant that makes a great choice in a hanging basket, on a pedestal, or trailing about a room.

-In most cases, Pothos (Golden Pothos, Jade and Marble Queen Pothos) will grow quickly, but if you want it to grow at top speed, you must pay close attention to:
+In most cases, Pothos (Golden Pothos, Jade, and Marble Queen Pothos) will grow quickly, but if you want it to grow at top speed, you must pay close attention to the following:

 - Soil Quality